InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 means.
 It is the TCs job to communicate and motivate quality standards in their community and to formulate them in a way that is understandable and actionable by their contributors.
-I have personally always made it a point in my community that one of the ways we distinguist ourselves from non InnerSource SW development projects is not only the way we develop software, but also the quality of the SW itself.
+I have personally always made it a point in my community that one of the ways we distinguish ourselves from non InnerSource SW development projects is not only the way we develop software, but also the quality of the SW itself.
 Quality became part of our Ethos.
 The TCs also make sure that developers have the infrastructure and tools they need to produce quality software.
-The most important and most powerful passive tool TCs have to ensure quality is setting an example for quality themselves.
+The most important and most powerful passive tool TCs have to ensure quality is to set an example for quality themselves.

 The tool that TCs will use most frequently for ensuring quality is peer review performed in Pull Requests.
 While usually everybody can partake in a Pull